obestwalter/mau-mau/docs/guide/installation.md

 ## ... from Github

-Install the latest code directly from github:
+Install the latest code directly from github by typing on the command line:

     $ pip install https://github.com/obestwalter/mau-mau/zipball/master